lynnlangit/learning-quantum/1_concepts/4_quantum-ml.md

 # Quantum Machine Learning

-To implement quantum machine learning explore using purpose-built examples and libraries, such as those found in IBM QiskitML, TensorFlow-Quantum or PennyLane from Xanadu.
-PennyLane works with the AWS Braket Quantum Computing cloud service.
-Also many of the learning libraries, such as Quantum-Inspire, include examples of implementing quantum machine learning.
+To implement quantum machine learning you will want to try out using purpose-built examples and libraries...
+- such as those found in IBM QiskitML, TensorFlow-Quantum or PennyLane from Xanadu.
+- PennyLane works with the AWS Braket Quantum Computing cloud service.
+- Also many of the quantum learning libraries, such as Quantum-Inspire, include examples of implementing quantum machine learning.

 ---